ralphschuler/.screeps-gpt/docs/automation/overview.md

   - Detecting and handling duplicate issues automatically (comments on both issues, closes duplicate with "duplicate" reason)
   - Identifying related issues, sub-tasks, and parent-child relationships
   - Reformulating title and description to clearly outline required changes and expectations
-  - Applying appropriate labels based on content analysis
+  - Applying appropriate labels based on content analysis (**excludes automatic Todo labeling** per issue #78)
   - Linking related issues in the reformulated description
   - Establishing sub-issue connections via GitHub CLI when parent-child relationships are detected
   - Adding a single triage comment with summary and recommendations (avoids redundant comments)
 - Permissions: Uses the default `GITHUB_TOKEN` with `issues: write` to edit issue metadata, add comments, and close duplicates.
 - Integration: Uses GitHub MCP server for querying all issues and performing relationship analysis.
+- Action Enforcement: Mandatory reformulation, labeling, and triage comments with failure handling for API issues.

 ## Copilot Todo Automation (`copilot-todo-pr.yml`)

 - Trigger: Issues labelled `Todo`.
 - Behaviour: Copilot performs context-aware implementation by:
   - Checking for related issues, sub-tasks, and dependencies via GitHub MCP server
-  - Verifying all dependent sub-tasks are completed before proceeding
+  - Verifying all dependent sub-tasks are completed before proceeding (blocks execution if incomplete)
   - Cloning the repository and creating a `copilot/todo-*` branch
   - **Creating a draft pull request immediately** for transparency and user visibility
   - Implementing the fix incrementally with frequent progress updates using the `report_progress` tool